-- Click the Link icon (Figure 3) to link the Field title, subtext, or Checkbox option to a URL of your choice to provide external information to your Customers when they make a booking online.
+- Highlight the relevant text and click the Link icon (Figure 3) to link the Field title, subtext, or Checkbox option to a URL of your choice.
+With the link option, you can provide external information to your Customers when they make a booking online.

 Note The following source tracking field names are reserved for source tracking, and cannot be used as Custom field names: